OdaClay/OdaClay/README.md

 - As you may read just before 🖱 clicking 🖱 on this README, I'm kind of a little flowa over there.
 Self-taught in some stuff about web and programing too.
 - 👀 I’m interested in books, rpg and basket ball.
 Oh, and I'm french, btw.
 We all have "**_nos défauts_**" as we say, here.
 - 🌱 I’m currently learning : CSS / HTML.
 Might considere turning to COBOL for fun (yes, you read it right but well, what can I say ?
 I love challenges lol).
 - 📫 How to reach me ?
-You here.
+Just here.
 - ⚡ Fun fact about me : dyslexia is my strongest suit :D

 <!---